About the Program

 PhD Candidate Seminar

-Each student must present their dissertation findings with at least one member of their dissertation committee present.
+Each student must present their dissertation findings in a public seminar with at least one member of their dissertation committee present.
 The seminar must take place prior to the end of the semester in which you receive your degree.

 For more detailed information, please refer to the following pages: